cysec-notes/cybersecurity-journey/fundamentals/Foundations of Cybersecurity/Module_1.md

 - Maintains and improve business productivity.
 During an incidents might happened, the business should continues operated while the security team is solving the problem.
 - Reduce expenses.
 Implementing security measures often involves an investment.

+#### Core skills of a n entry-level Security analyst:
+1. Transferable skills - Skills from other areas of study/practices that can apply to difffernt carrers.
+   - Communication, Collaboration, analysis, problem-solving)
+2. Technical Skills - require knowledge of specific tools, procedures, and policies.
+   - Proggraming languages, SIEM tools, computer forensics

 #### Common tasks include:

 #### Examples of cybersecurity roles: